What is data integrity and why is it important?

 Data integrity is not data quality

-Does the data in your database meet company defined standards and the needs of your business?
+Does the data in your database meet company-defined standards and the needs of your business?
 Data quality answers these questions with an assortment of processes that measure your data’s age, relevance, accuracy, completeness, and reliability.

 Much like data security, data quality is only a part of data integrity, but a crucial one.
-Data integrity encompasses every aspect of data quality and goes further by implementing an assortment of rules and processes that govern how data are entered, stored, transferred, and much more.
+Data integrity encompasses every aspect of data quality and goes further by implementing an assortment of rules and processes that govern how data is entered, stored, transferred, and much more.

 Data integrity and GDPR compliance

 Data integrity is key to complying with data protection regulations like GDPR.
 Non-compliance with these regulations can make companies liable for large penalties.
 In some instances, they may be sued on top of these significant fees.
 Repeated compliance violations can even put companies out of business.

 Fortunately, there are ways to ensure the data integrity you need to comply with GDPR and other data protection legislation.